Chicken Tortilla Soup #glutenfree #caseinfree

 - 1 small avocado, sliced

 - Set the oven broiler to high.
 Cut tomatoes in half and deseed.
-Arrange them on a baking sheet cut side down along with the jalapeño halves.
+Arrange them on a baking sheet cut side down along with the jalapeños and poblano.
 Put under the broiler for about 5-10 minutes so that they start roasting and blister.
 Let cool, peel the skins off of the tomatoes and discard.
-Chop the tomato flesh and jalapeños.
-Skip this step if using canned tomatoes and dried jalapeños.
+Chop the tomato flesh, jalapeños and poblano.

 - Switch the oven to bake at 450 degrees F. Cut the corn tortillas into strips and place on a baking sheet.
 Spray with olive oil and bake for 10 minutes or until crisp.
 Sprinkle lightly with salt and set aside.